This is the best card for a miles and points beginner

 You get four free airport lounge visits per year

 As an Amex Gold cardholder you receive free membership of Priority Pass, a global network of airport lounges.
 Each year you get four free airport lounge visits – either four visits for yourself or one visit for yourself and up to three guests.

 The Priority Pass website shows you which lounges you can use including many at Heathrow and Gatwick.
-Additional visits after your two free ones are charged at £20 per person per visit.
+Additional visits after your four free ones are charged at £20 per person per visit.
 You receive four additional free passes each year if you renew your Amex Gold membership.

 You get £120 of Deliveroo credit per year